Getting Started

 • HYPRE: Scalable linear solvers and multigrid methods developed by the Lawrence Livermore National Laboratory

-You may download these libraries from their developper websites and follow their compilation instructions.
+You may download these libraries from their developer websites and follow their compilation instructions.
 In general, it is best to use the latest version available.

 • SOL and PHX with GNU compilers